Consolidating SAP Licenses Across Multiple Systems Globally

 Understanding SAP’s license models is the first step in tackling consolidation.
 SAP licenses generally fall into three categories:

-• Engine/Package Licenses: These cover SAP software components or modules licensed by metrics other than named users.
+- Engine/Package Licenses: These cover SAP software components or modules licensed by metrics other than named users.
 Examples include database size, number of orders, CPU cores, or other usage-based metrics.
 For instance, SAP Business Warehouse or SAP CRM might have engine metrics (like data volume or number of records) in addition to requiring named users.
-Engine licenses are often tied to specific SAP modules (packages) and must be monitored per system.
+Engine licenses are often tied to specific SAP modules (packages) and must be monitored on a per-system basis.
 Running the same engine in multiple instances can lead to each instance being licensed separately if contracts are not unified.

 Multi-System SAP Landscapes and Duplication Challenges

-A typical large organization’s SAP environment includes multiple instances – for example, separate productive systems for ERP (SAP ECC or S/4HANA), CRM, BW, SRM, etc., possibly across regions.
+A typical large organization’s SAP environment includes multiple instances – for example, separate productive systems for ERP (SAP ECC or S/4HANA), CRM, BW, SRM, and others, possibly across different regions.

 Key challenges in such landscapes include:

-• Duplicate Named Users Across Systems: The same human user often has separate accounts in different SAP systems (e.g., an employee might have one login for ECC and another for BW or a regional ECC system).
-If these accounts are not recognized as one person, the user could be licensed twice for the same role.
+- Duplicate Named Users Across Systems: The same human user often has separate accounts in different SAP systems (e.g., an employee might have one login for ECC and another for BW or a regional ECC system).
+If these accounts are not recognized as belonging to the same person, the user could be licensed twice for the same role.
 For example, a sales manager might appear as a user in SAP CRM and SAP ECC; without consolidation, they might be counted as two licenses (one in each system) instead of one license covering both.
 This duplicate licensing is a common inefficiency in global SAP environments.

-• Multiple SAP Contracts or Siloed License Pools: Some organizations operate with decentralized SAP contracts – for instance, each regional division purchased SAP licenses independently.
+- Multiple SAP Contracts or Siloed License Pools: Some organizations operate with decentralized SAP contracts – for instance, each regional division purchased SAP licenses independently.
 This can lead to overlapping entitlements and inconsistent license types.
-One division might classify a user as a Professional, while another gives the same person a Limited license, causing mismatches in compliance reporting.
+One division might classify a user as a Professional, while another assigns the same person a Limited license, resulting in mismatches in compliance reporting.
 If contracts are not aligned to allow sharing or reallocation, companies end up with redundant licenses in different regions.

-• Lack of Visibility and Central Management: With several SAP instances, getting a unified view of license usage isn’t easy.
-Admins in one system might not know that a user exists (and is already licensed) in another system.
+- Lack of Visibility and Central Management: With multiple SAP instances, obtaining a unified view of license usage is challenging.
+Admins in one system may not be aware that a user exists (and is already licensed) in another system.
 A ServiceNow SAP licensing survey noted that limited visibility across SAP environments makes license management “guesswork” and increases the risk of compliance issues.
 In short, without central oversight, some users or engines will be over-counted while others might be overlooked.

-• Inconsistent User IDs and Data: SAP’s license audit tools rely on user data (username, email, and personnel number) to identify duplicates.
-If global user records aren’t consistent, the same individual can be hard to match.
+- Inconsistent User IDs and Data: SAP’s license audit tools rely on user data (username, email, and personnel number) to identify duplicates.
+If global user records are inconsistent, it can be challenging to match the same individual.
 Common scenarios include different usernames on each system (jdoe vs. john.doe), changed emails after a merger, or missing identifiers.
-In one real example, an SAP audit found “Chris Hughes” had accounts chughes on one system and chris.hughes On another, they were initially treated as two users until the data was cleaned.
-Inconsistencies like this cause the consolidation process to miss duplicates, leading to double licensing.
+In one real example, an SAP audit found “Chris Hughes” had accounts chughes on one system and chris.Hughes On another, they were initially treated as two users until the data was cleaned.
+Inconsistencies like this can cause the consolidation process to miss duplicates, resulting in double licensing.

-• Mergers & Acquisitions (M&A) and Organizational Changes: Corporate changes often introduce licensing overlaps.
-When companies merge or acquire another running SAP for a transitional period, they might maintain multiple SAP systems with duplicate users and contracts.
-Without consolidation, an acquired business’s users may all be “re-licensed” under the parent’s SAP agreement, even if they already had licenses, effectively double-paying.
+- Mergers & Acquisitions (M&A) and Organizational Changes: Corporate changes often introduce licensing overlaps.
+When companies merge or acquire another company with a running SAP system for a transitional period, they may maintain multiple SAP systems with duplicate users and contracts.
+Without consolidation, an acquired business’s users may all be “re-licensed” under the parent’s SAP agreement, even if they already had licenses, effectively resulting in double payment.
 One industry guide notes that after M&A, “overlapping and redundant licenses” are common and must be addressed to avoid inefficiencies.

 SAP Contracts and License Measurement for Multiple Instances